Skip navigation

 From consultants to entrepreneurs, leaders of nongovernmental organizations to policymakers, graduates from the Johns Hopkins School of Advanced International Studies (SAIS) put their degrees to work.

-95% of the one-year and two-year Master of Arts in International Affairs Class of 2021 were employed, pursuing fellowships or internships, or had gone on for further study within six months of graduation.
+96% of the one-year and two-year Master of Arts in International Affairs graduates from the Classes of 2020-2024 were employed, pursuing fellowships or internships, or had gone on for further study within six months of graduation.

 Employment Locations